DataDog/integrations-extras/yugabytedb_managed/README.md

 ## Overview

-[YugabyteDB][9] is a cloud-native, distributed database that is API compatible with PostgreSQL.
+[YugabyteDB][1] is a cloud-native, distributed database that is API compatible with PostgreSQL.

-[YugabyteDB Managed][1], YugabyteDB's DBaaS, offers an out-of-box integration to provide customers the ability to export metrics from a cluster into Datadog.
-The integration comes pre-bundled with a dashboard to provide visibility into all the most important metrics needed to monitor the health and performance of a YugabyteDB Managed cluster such as:
+[YugabyteDB Managed][2] is YugabyteDB's fully-managed Database-as-a-service (DBaaS).
+Install YugabyteDB's integration to export metrics from a cluster into Datadog.
+The integration comes with an out-of-the-box dashboard to provide visibility into all the most important metrics needed to monitor the health and performance of a YugabyteDB Managed cluster such as:
-- Node resource usage (disk, memory, CPU, networking, etc).
+- Node resource usage (disk, memory, CPU, networking, and more).
 - Read/write operation throughput and latencies (both YSQL and YCQL).
-- Advanced Master and Tablet Server telemetry (internal RPC throughput/latencies, WAL size, etc)
+- Advanced Master and Tablet Server telemetry (for example, internal RPC throughput/latencies and WAL size).

 ## Setup
-- **Note:** This feature is not available for [Sandbox Clusters][5].
+<div class="alert alert-warning">This feature is not available for <a href="https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-free/">Sandbox Clusters</a>.</div>
-- Additional setup documentation can be found [here][6].
+<div class="alert alert-warning">For more information on setup, see the <a href="https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-monitor/metrics-export/#datadog">YugabyteDB documentation</a>.</div>

 ### Installation

 To enable the YugabyteDB Managed integration with Datadog:

 #### Create a configuration
-1. Within YugabyteDB Managed, go to the **Metrics** tab under the **Integrations** page from the navigation panel on the left side of the page.
+1. In YugabyteDB Managed, navigate to the **Integrations > Metrics** tab.
-2. Select the **Add Export Configuration** button.
+2. Click **Create Export Configuration** or **Add Export Configuration**.
-3. Choose the **Datadog** provider.
+3. Select the **Datadog** provider.
 4. Fill in the **API key** and **Site** fields with the corresponding values.
-   - The **API key** is associated with your Datadog organization.
-If you don't have an API key to use with your YugabyteDB Managed cluster, you need to create one in your [Datadog Organization Settings][2].
-For further instructions, see the [Datadog documentation][3].
+For more information, see the [Datadog API and Application Keys][3] documentation.
-   - Your **Site** corresponds to your Datadog Site URL.
-For more details, see the [Datadog documentation][4].
+   - Your **Site** corresponds to your [Datadog Site URL][4].
-5. You can validate the provided configuration by clicking the **Test Configuration** button before selecting **Create Configuration**.
+5. Click **Test Configuration** to validate the configuration.
+6. Click **Create Configuration**.

 #### Associate a configuration to a cluster
-1. Within YugabyteDB Managed, go to the **Metrics** tab under the **Integrations** page from the navigation panel on the left side of the page.
+1. In YugabyteDB Managed, navigate to the **Integrations > Metrics** tab.
 2. Find your cluster in the **Export Metrics by Cluster** table.
-3. Open the dropdown for your cluster under the **Export Configuration** dropdown and select the desired configuration.
+3. Select the desired configuration from the **Export Configuration** dropdown menu.
-4. Wait for the **Export Status** to show `Active`.
-   - **Note:** Your cluster cannot be paused or have another operation in progress when associating a configuration.
+4. Wait for the **Export Status** to show `Active`. <br> **Note**: Your cluster cannot associate a configuration when paused or when another operation in progress.

-### Configuration
+## Dashboard

-Open your Datadog dashboard list and select the `YugabyteDB Managed Overview` dashboard to start viewing telemetry.
+In the Datadog dashboard list search for and select the `YugabyteDB Managed Overview` dashboard to view your telemetry.

 ## Uninstallation

 To disable metrics being exported to Datadog:
-1. Within YugabyteDB Managed, go to the **Metrics** tab under the **Integrations** page from the navigation panel on the left side of the page.
+1. In YugabyteDB Managed, navigate to the **Integrations > Metrics** tab.
 2. Find your cluster in the **Export Metrics by Cluster** table.
 3. Open the dropdown for your cluster under the **Export Configuration** dropdown and select `None`.
-4. Wait for the **Export Status** to show `-`.
-   - **Note:** Your cluster cannot be paused or have another operation in progress when removing a configuration.
+4. Wait for the **Export Status** to show `-`. <br> **Note**: Your cluster cannot associate a configuration when paused or when another operation in progress.

 ## Data Collected

 ### Metrics

-See [metadata.csv][7] for a list of metrics provided by this integration.
+See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Service Checks